 Lunch: This is a great meal for splitting since we like to keep lunch light.
 At The Mirage we love the Carribe Café, which is located by the pool.
 The great view and casual atmosphere make it the perfect spot for us bathing beauties to have a meal break.
 The salads are refreshing and large, which make them great for splitting with another member of your group.

 If you aren’t a drinker GREAT!
 You’re already saving money.
 But if you like to get your drink on while vacationing listen up, because this Mama likes her some cocktails too.
+Family-friendly Las Vegas, does mean you have to give up your Saturday night-self.

 They are everywhere in Vegas at any given time.
 It’s really important to pay attention to your hotel information packet, because that will give you times and locations of various drink specials.